 It is essential to inflate the tires to the recommended pressure, which for most cars, is 35 PSI.
 To find out the recommended tire pressure for your vehicle, open the driver's door or the fuel door, and you will see a sticker that shows the recommended tire pressure.

 Tire inflators can be purchased online or at most local auto parts stores, assuming you can find one open, and you are allowed to go out.

 Tire Dry Rot

 Another crucial reason why you need to move your car once a week is to avoid tire dry rot.
-If the vehicle is not moved, the tires can dry rot or create a flat spot where tire contacts the ground.
+If the vehicle is not moved, the tires can dry rot or create a flat spot where the tire contacts the ground.
 If you can't drive the car during the quarantine, at a minimum, move the vehicle forward or backward a couple of feet once a week.

 Inactivity during quarantine, low tire pressure, and excessive heat are the primary culprits that cause car tires to dry rot.

 Coolant and oil leaks may be more noticeable now that the car has been parked for several days or weeks, especially on high mileage cars.